Litchi Waypoint Mission to DJI Waypoint Mission Converter

 the casual user.

-Differences between Litchi Missions and Mavic 3 Missions:
+Differences between Litchi Missions and DJI Fly Missions:

-It is important to understand that the resulting Mavic 3 waypoint mission
+Mission Path: It is important to understand that the resulting DJI Fly waypoint mission

 will not follow the exact path of the Litchi waypoint mission.
 This is